overflocat/Object-Detection-and-Image-Processing-for-Visual-Content-Creation/index.md

 At the beginning of the semester, I am working with **Emma Liu (@liu763)**.
 The *Problem Statement* section and *Why is the Problem Important* section in the **proposal** are written by her, and she helped me fix some grammar mistakes in the mid-term report.
 The rest of the project, including the code, all the results, the final presentation slides and the video, the mid-term report and the webpage is completely done by me **independently**.

 We splitted our work at the beginning of the semester: I will work on the Mask R-CNN part and she will work on YOLO.
 As there is a pandemic and everything is moved online, it is not easy to sync up with each other.
-She will possibly include more information about YOLO, to solve the first problem I have mentioned before.
+She will possibly include more information about YOLO, to solve the first problem I have mentioned above.
 Please refer to her page for more information.

 # References